Click covers for info. Copyright (C) Rudy Rucker 2021.

 Mickey goes “Hi Sylvia.”
 And I raise my voice and say, “Hi Mickey,” and it feels real…but then it’s too creepy to keep going.

 Last week when I was visiting SF, Rudy Jr and I went and got treats with his three kids at the nearly empty St. Francis Fountain shop on 24th St in the Mission.
 The shop isn’t a Disney-park reconstruction, but simply a 1940s soda shop that happens to remain.
-Stabs of “time pain”.
-Like “heimweh” in German, “home pain,” that is, homesickness.
+I felt a stabbing feeling that I might call “time pain”.
+Like “heimweh” in German, literally “home pain,” meaning homesickness.
 “Time pain” is my try at temporal equivalent of that.
-Better word?
-Oh, hell, just say nostalgia.
-The simple pleasure of the kids, young with their whole lives ahead of them, and not even knowing that or even thinking about it.
+Paint at being separated from an earlier time.
+Oh, hell, you could just say nostalgia.

 [This spherical sculpture is by my friend Dick Termes.]